MicrosoftDocs/security/security-docs/engineering/Cryptographic-Recommendations.md

 - Define a [cryptoperiod](https://csrc.nist.gov/glossary/term/Cryptoperiod#:~:text=Cryptoperiod%20Definitions%3A%20The%20time%20span%20during%20which%20a,given%20system%20or%20application%20may%20remain%20in%20effect.) for all keys.
    - For example: A symmetric key for data encryption, often referred as data encryption key or DEK, might have a usage period of up to two years for encrypting data, also known as the originator usage period.
 You might define that it has a valid usage period for decryption for three more years, also known as the recipient-usage period.
 - You should provide a mechanism or have a process for replacing keys to achieve the limited active lifetime.
-After the end of its active lifetime, a key shouldn't be used to produce new data (for example, for encryption or signing), but might still be used to read data (for example, for decryption or verification).
+After the end of its active lifetime, a key must not be used to produce new data (for example, for encryption or signing), but might still be used to read data (for example, for decryption or verification).

 ## Random number generators